How to create a Venn diagram in PowerPoint

 - clicking the control:

-4. Select all circles and then ungroup them to work with every element like with simple shape, to do that, on the SmartArt Format tab, in the Arrange group, select the Group dropdown list and then choose Ungroup:
+- On the SmartArt Format tab, in the Arrange group, select the Group dropdown list and then choose Ungroup:

 5. Select all circles and on the Shape Format tab, in the Insert Shapes group, select the Merge Shapes dropdown list and then choose Fragment: